marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 @import "~bootstrap/scss/type.scss";

 html {
-  font-size: 18px;
+  font-size: 18px; // This will be the base font size }
-}
 ```

-That will give me access to all the Boostrap mixins, reset the browser styles and also change the default font size.
+That will give me access to all the _Boostrap_ `mixins`, reset the browser styles and also change the default font size.

 > Note: this is not the complete styling.
 This just shows the parts of bootstrap that I'll be using.

 ### SVG embed plugin

-The _gatsby-default-starter_ comes with `gastsby-images-sharp` plugin installed by default, which is great since it helps you to compress and manage images in a very SEO friendly way.
+The `gatsby-default-starter` comes with `gastsby-images-sharp` plugin installed by default, which is great since it helps you to [compress and manage images](https://github.com/lovell/sharp) in a very SEO friendly way.

-One thing that `gatsby-plugin-sharp` doesn't manage is the inclusion of SVG images inside your content.
-It only manages `.jpg` and `.png`.
+One thing that `gatsby-plugin-sharp` doesn't manage is the **inclusion of SVG images inside your content**.
+It only manages `.jpg` and `.png` compression and conversion.

 So, I'm going to use a new plugin that does just that... _include svg images inside the content_: